saulgray/developer-documentation/source/includes/demand/_entry-links.md

 }
 ```

-Creates target links for suppliers with an alloacation for a Fulcrum survey.
+Creates target links for suppliers with an allocation for a Fulcrum survey.

 <aside class="notice">The supplier must already have an allocation for the survey (<a href="#post-create-a-qualification">Create an Allocation</a>).
 Always default to the Targeted/Standalone supplier link type (`TS`) when creating target links unless specifically requested by the supplier </aside>